naveenraju9/CertChain/README.md

-# BrewChain
+# CertChain
 NodeJS Blockchain implementation - Protecting the tea making ledger from unscrupulous colleagues

-This is a rough working example, contains a BrewNode, a BrewChain and an HTTP server
+This is a rough working example, contains a CertNode, a CertChain and an HTTP server